Real Estate Sphere of Influence Guide - CloseDaily

 The agents making $1M+ in annual GCI aren’t smarter than you.
 They’re not better looking.
 They’re not luckier.
 They’re just more disciplined about staying in front of people who know and trust them.
 They’ve built a system, stuck with it, and reaped the rewards.

 Your sphere is not a nicety.
 It’s your foundation.
-Everything else—your website, your ads, your social media—should support your sphere work, not replace it.
-When you invert that, you’re competing in a crowded marketplace when you could be dominating a closed circle of warm relationships.
+Everything else, your website, your ads, your social media, should support your sphere work, not replace it.

 Start today.
 Build your list.
 Segment your contacts.
 Set up your automation.
 Block time for personal outreach.
 Make this your non-negotiable ritual.
 In six months, you’ll wonder why you didn’t start sooner.